Are Induction Wok Burners/Hobs Any Good? – Pros, Cons & Advice

 Not quite the same, but the other option to have a wok burner as part of an induction hob is to opt for a mixed (dual fuel) hob.

 Available in a variety of configurations and sizes.
 This appliance essentially has an area of induction cooking zones and a gas wok burner, single burner or two burners all part of the same hob (cooktop).

-Dual fuel hobs can give you the best of both cooking worlds and can be the perfect compromise for those that want induction for most of their cooking needs but still want that wok burner and flame cooking option when they require it.
+Mixed or dual fuel hobs can give you the best of both cooking worlds and can be the perfect compromise for those who want induction for most of their cooking needs but still want that wok burner and flame cooking option when they require it.

 The Best Mixed Fuel Hobs – Induction & Gas All In One

 - Best Of Both Worlds: You get all the great benefits of using induction cooking technology.
 Such as speed, precision and safety, while still being able to use a wok pan and cook up the perfect stir fry.

 - Sleek Look: Having a wok induction hob maintains a sleek, low-profile and clean cooking surface.
 Perfect for contemporary or minimalist kitchens.

 - Easy To Clean: With one smooth surface, clean-up is quick and easy.
 No cast iron supports to mess about with when cleaning the hob.